apify/apify-docs/docs/actors/development/testing_and_maintenance.md

         .withContext(runResult.format('Request retries'))
         .toBeLessThan(3);

-    // What is the expected run time for the number of maxItems? expect(stats.crawlerRuntimeMillis)
+    // What is the expected run time for the number of items? expect(stats.crawlerRuntimeMillis)
         .withContext(runResult.format('Run time'))
         .toBeWithinRange(1 * 60000, 10 * 60000);